A FAMILY RETREAT

 PROJECT SCOPE

-Our services also included the placement of large boulders (a natural landmark of Virgin Gorda) to help reconstruct the slopes, soil design, CU-structural soils and their placement under a portion of the driveways, terraced planters and retaining walls, sloping roof gardens engineered over each bungalow and service building, and the restoration of a dry coastal plant community including a beach dune revegetation.
+We also placed large boulders—iconic to Virgin Gorda—to help rebuild slopes, developed soil designs including CU-structural soils beneath portions of the driveway, created terraced planters and retaining walls, engineered sloping roof gardens over each building, and restored the dry coastal plant community, including beach dune revegetation.

 THE SITE IN TIME